damianroszyk/ocu_task/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.

 ## Further help